Manage user settings

 <Tab title="Multi-tenant Cloud">

-Next to **Default location to create new projects in**, click the drop-down, then select your default team.
+Next to **Default location to create new projects in**, click the dropdown, then select your default team.

 </Tab>